quick-lint/quick-lint-js/docs/architecture/ARD019-IO-manager.md

 tacked onto the design after the fact.
 (The most [egregeous bug](https://github.com/quick-lint/quick-lint-js/issues/1057) was there from the beginning, though.)
 The design also makes testing more convoluted.
-The new `Event_Loop2` is a callback-based design like libevent and libuv.
+The new `Event_Loop` is a callback-based design like libevent and libuv.
 It has better ergonomics and is easier to find edge cases in.

 Testing of `Event_Loop` is lacking, hence the presence of some bugs.
-`Event_Loop2` is much more testable and is much better tested.
+`Event_Loop` is much more testable and is much better tested.

 `Event_Loop`'s livetime is coupled to its reader IPC pipe.
 This makes its use in the Visual Studio Code extension (which has no IPC pipe) ugly.
 (The extension code creates a dummy pipe to keep the event loop alive.)
 It also has lead to hacks in the LSP benchmarks for servers which refuse to close the other end of the reader IPC pipe.
-The new `Event_Loop2` design has explicit retain/release calls for the event loop, removing the need for a dummy pipe.
-(Technically, the dummy pipe still exists within the `Event_Loop2` implementation, but only on Linux.)
+The new `Event_Loop` design has explicit retain/release calls for the event loop, removing the need for a dummy pipe.
+(Technically, the dummy pipe still exists within the `Event_Loop` implementation, but only on Linux.)

 Synchronous file I/O with no overlapping is problematic when quick-lint-js is